mjiricka/tray-icon-tool/README.md

 **ABANDONED PROJECT**

-I wanted to do a program that would display following two things in icon trace:
+I wanted to do a program that would display following two things as tray icons:

  - Short custom string that could be set when invoking the app.
 (And also be updated the same way.)